 Where do I begin?
 I guess I’ll start with The Worms.

 About eight months after Charlie died, I felt like my body was starting to shut down.
-I was getting worse with each passing day, and none of my doctors seemed to know or care what was wrong with me.
+I had frequent headaches/migraines and was getting worse with each passing day, and none of my doctors seemed to know or care what was wrong with me.
 The worst kind of doctor…is the one who tells you you’re “fine.”
 And I had lots of those in my life.
 I was exhausted all of the time.
 I had a deep pain in my liver every day.
 I had sinus infections, one of them so bad that it caused permanent damage to my hearing.
 My thyroid was failing, so badly that my basal body temperature was a whopping 96.7, and I was literally freezing in July.
 I had horrible brain fog, and couldn’t remember simple things in spite of the fact that I’ve always had an amazing memory.
 I had a raging ear infection, and it felt like the infection was actually starting to take over my entire body.
 At one point I told my doctor, “I feel like my insides are actually crawling.”
 I couldn’t lift my arms above my head without them going numb.
 And most of all, I couldn’t get pregnant, and then I couldn’t stay pregnant.
 In spite of what my doctors said…I knew I was so entirely not “fine.”

 By that point I had been struggling with horrible eczema on my hands for about a year.
 It is the first symptom I can remember having, and it started when I was seven months pregnant with Charlie.
 My hands would explode in a horrible, bumpy, red rash, and they would become so inflamed that I would wake up in the night in excruciating pain.
 They would bleed, and scab over, and heal…and then flame up all over again.
 I went to the dermatologist twice, and she just told me, “This happens sometimes during pregnancy.”
 But it never, ever went away.